 With over a decade of teaching experience, Young also delivers tuition and conducts the occasional photography workshop in Australia and overseas.

-Young completed a Master of Arts in Visual Arts at the Queensland College of Art, and is living in Brisbane with his wife Jade.
+Young completed a Master of Arts in Visual Arts in 2017, and is currently undertaking a PhD at the Queensland College of Art.

-2018 Finalist, Aussie Street street photography competition, Head On Photo Festival
+2018 Runner-up, Aussie Street street photography competition, Head On Photo Festival

 2017 Finalist, Australia's Top Emerging Photographer (student)